 - Koala has 4 to 15 kg (9 to 33 pounds) body weight.

 - Koalas found in the Victoria region have double bodyweight than those found in the Queensland region.

 14. What Color Is A Koala Bear – Koala Color

-- Koalas usually have a light-grey to chocolate-brown color of fur.
+- Koalas usually have a light-grey to the chocolate-brown color of fur.